BabyStrong Transcutaneous Auricular Vagus Nerve Stimulation (taVNS) Paired Bottle Feeding to Improve Oral Feeding

 Study Description

-In this Phase I study, we will conduct a small-scale safety and efficacy study of the BabyStrong portable taVNS feeding system.
-We will test the BabyStrong feeding system using active (n=10) and sham (n=10) taVNS in infants with twice daily (A or B treatment) for 10 days, with cross over to B/A treatment if there is no progress with feeds within 10 days of taVNS treatment.
-Subsequent A /B treatment will be continued for another 7 days for any treatment effect, prior to arranging for G-tube placement if infant continues to make no progress.
+In this Phase I study, we will conduct a small-scale safety and feasibility study of 2 different taVNS units and ear electrode positions to optimize the BabyStrong portable taVNS feeding system and test the study design of randomization for 10 days.
+We will test the BabyStrong feeding system using up to n=10 active and n=10 sham taVNS in infants with twice daily treatment for 10 days, with cross over to alternate treatment for another 7days if there is no progress with feeds (increase <4ml/kg/d).
+G-tube placement will be arranged if infant continues to make no progress.
 If the infant attains full oral feeds and gains weight, they may be discharged at any time during the treatment protocol.
 The treatment assignment will be blinded to care providers, study personnel and parents.
-We will compare daily oral feeding volumes over 10 days prior and the 10 days of treatment, and diffusion magnetic resonance imaging (MRI) changes before and after 10 days of taVNS treatment, and after another 7days if the cross-over design is employed.
-Safety measures will be bradycardia and discomfort, as in our prior taVNS feeding pilot trial, "taVNs paired with bottle feeding in infants failing oral feeds" National Clinical Trials #04643808.
+We will compare the number of participants who attain full oral feeds (= or > 130ml/kg/d with weight gain).
+Safety measures will be bradycardia and discomfort.

-Criteria for success of BabyStrong feeding system: No sustained increase in discomfort scores; No bradycardia; Improvement in daily feeding volumes compared with pre-taVNS, and/or attainment of full oral feeds in 50% of infants; improvement in white matter microstructure by diffusion MRI before and after active treatment.
+Criteria for success of BabyStrong feeding system: No sustained increase in discomfort scores; No bradycardia; attainment of full oral feeds in 50% of infants.

 Connect with a study center